Jake Worth

 With a single return we can say: “we create a variable, adjust it based on some conditions, and then return it.”

-With multiple returns, it’s more like “check something, then maybe return, or check something else, then maybe return, or…”, etc. If a measure of readability is how simply the code can be translated into words, one return is better.
+With multiple returns, it’s more like “check something, then maybe return, or check something else, then maybe return, or…”, etc. If a measure of readability is how simply the code can be translated into words, one return is superior.

 Harder to Debug